-Although I can probably find organic chicken sausages to make at home, I can’t help but wonder about the social impact my new lifestyle will have on my life outside of my house.
+I can’t help but wonder about the social impact my new lifestyle will have on my life outside of my house.
 For example, this past weekend I went to a wedding and ate pork, bacon and steak.
-And no, I did not check to make sure they were grass fed or organic… I was just there, eating meat and drinking wine, dancing and having a good time.
+(Oh, my!)

 In perpetration for March, I thought it would be helpful to breakdown the options offered and what I will still be able to eat once I give up meat in the public sector.